 Chapter 7 to Chapter 13.
-If your first discharge was under a Chapter 7 bankruptcy, you can file for a subsequent Chapter 13 and be eligible for a discharge if the case is filed at least four years after the filing date of the initial Chapter 7.
-But keep in mind that filing a Chapter 13 bankruptcy after receiving a Chapter 7 discharge can still help you pay off priority debts or get caught up on missed mortgage or car loan payments even if you are not entitled to a discharge.
+If your initial discharge were under a Chapter 7, you'd be eligible for a Chapter 13 discharge four years after the filing date of the initial Chapter 7.
+Filing for Chapter 13 without a discharge has its benefits, too.
+For instance, you can pay off priority debts, such as recent taxes or domestic support arrearages.
+Or, you can get caught up on missed mortgage or car loan payments.
 Filing for Chapter 13 bankruptcy following a Chapter 7 discharge is commonly referred to as a Chapter 20 bankruptcy.

 Chapter 13 to Chapter 7.
-Finally, if you received a discharge in a previous Chapter 13 bankruptcy, you must wait six years from the date the Chapter 13 was filed before you can file for and receive a discharge in a subsequent Chapter 7 case.
+If you received a Chapter 13 discharge and you’d like to receive a Chapter 7 discharge, you’ll have to wait six years between filing dates.
 But there is an exception to this rule.
-The six-year rule does not apply if, in the previous Chapter 13, you paid back:
+The six-year rule won’t apply if, in the previous Chapter 13, you paid back:

-If you commit bankruptcy fraud by hiding assets, lying on your bankruptcy papers, or otherwise filing your case in bad faith, the bankruptcy court can prohibit you from filing another bankruptcy for a longer period of time or forever preclude you from discharging any debts that could have been discharged in the dismissed case.
+Also, automatic stay penalties exist, for instance, if you commit bankruptcy fraud by hiding assets, lying on your bankruptcy papers, or otherwise filing your case in bad faith.
+The bankruptcy court can prohibit you from filing another bankruptcy for a longer period or prevent you from wiping out any of the debts listed in the current case.

 The automatic stay protects you against collection efforts by creditors during bankruptcy.
-However, if your first bankruptcy was dismissed and you subsequently filed another case within one year of the dismissal, the automatic stay in your new case is limited to 30 days.
-If you had two or more dismissals within one year of your new bankruptcy, there is no automatic stay.
+However, if the court dismisses your first bankruptcy and you file another case within one year, the automatic stay in the new matter would be limited to 30 days.
+If you had two or more dismissals within one year of your new bankruptcy, you wouldn’t receive the benefit of the automatic stay.